grahamnscp/aws-rancher-demo/docs/create-downstream-cluster.md

 example config:
 [Example Create EC2 Credentials](./create-cloud-credentals.md)

-## Create downstream cluster on ec2
+## Create downstream cluster on EC2

-To create a new cluster, click Create on the Cluster Management dashboard and select node provider Amazon EC2
+To create a new cluster, click **Create** on the Cluster Management dashboard and select node provider **Amazon EC2**

 ![downstream-cluster-create-1](../assets/downstream-cluster-create-1.png)

 Enter the cluster details, note the region, availability zone and vpc where rancher is deployed and access setup.
-The cluster nodes need an IAM instance profile for Kubernetes, ex: rancher_instance_profile used below.
+The cluster nodes need an IAM instance profile for Kubernetes, ex: rancher_instance_profile:
 [Example IAM rancher instance profile setup](./downstream-cluster-instance-profile.md)

 The AMI used here is SUSE SLES 15, ensure the Root Disk Device is sized for the AMI being used.